ARMmbed/mbed-os-5-docs/docs/reference/api/storage/storage.md

   - **Wear leveling** - Because the most common form of embedded storage is erodible flash memories, this file system provides a form of dynamic wear leveling for systems that cannot fit a full flash translation layer.

-- [**FATFileSystem**](fatfilesystem.html) - The FAT file system is an established disk-oriented file system that you can find on most operating systems, including Windows, Linux, Mac OS X and Mbed OS.
+- [**FATFileSystem**](fatfilesystem.html) - The FAT file system is an established disk-oriented file system that you can find on most operating systems, including Windows, Linux, macOS and Mbed OS.

   - **Portable** - Due to its support across operating systems, the FAT file system provides access to storage from both the embedded system and your PC.